© 2026 SimplyTrust Software Inc.

 Like all states, Utah recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.
 The state also recognizes holographic (handwritten) wills, though these have stricter proof requirements and are more vulnerable to legal challenges.

 The state adopted the Uniform Power of Attorney Act in 2016, modernizing its rules around financial powers of attorney.
-If you have older documents, it may be worth reviewing them to ensure they take advantage of the current law's protections.
+Documents created before 2016 may not reflect the current law's protections.

 Smaller estates under $100,000 can use a simplified transfer process that avoids full probate proceedings.